LogiGear/Sample-Barcode-Scan/README.md

 # Sample-Barcode-Scan
-We using gondola to run real workflow for generate and scan barcode
+We using gondola to run real workflow for generate and scan barcode.
+Sample .apk run smooth in Android 8.1 (API 27)

 ### 1. Set up environment